sbabcoc/JUnit-Foundation/README.md

 ## Notes on Test Runner Compatibility

-**JUnit Foundation** is specifically designed to add test lifecycle events to runners associated with **`BlockJUnit4ClassRunner`**.
+**JUnit Foundation** is specifically designed to add test lifecycle events to test runners associated with **`BlockJUnit4ClassRunner`**.
 Any test runner that extends from the standard **JUnit 4** test execution API should work just fine with **JUnit Foundation**.
 We've specifically verified compatibility with the following runners:

 * **Parameterized**
 * **JUnitParamsRunner**